 recognize "existence through itself."
 Thus, he had no chance of discovering (either for himself or through reading) the real distinction between existence and essence and the ontological priority of existence over essence.
-This led to a grand scotoma -- a huge blind spot to the absolute unrestrictedness and absolute simplicity of "existence through itself."
+This led to a grand scotosis -- a self-blinding to the absolute unrestrictedness and absolute simplicity of "existence through itself."

-Ironically, if he had been open to these discoveries, he may have recognized the reality of God in the above metaphysical proof, and also in his own argument - which is supposed to show the improbability of God.
+Ironically, if he had made these discoveries, he would not only have recognized the reality of God in the above metaphysical proof, but also in his own argument - which is supposed to show the improbability of God.
 Let us now reconsider Dawkins' proof - correcting his first premise to reflect Thomistic insights:

-- 1. A designer-creator (God) must be more simple than anything itdesigns. - 2.
+- 1. A designer (God) must be more simple than anything it designs. - 2.
 Whatever is more complex is more improbable.

 Restated second premise: whatever is more simple is more probable.

-Therefore, a designer-creator (God) must be more probable than anything it designs.
+Therefore, a designer (God) must be more probable than anything it designs.

 Indeed, since God (the unique unrestricted uncaused reality) must be absolutely simple, he must be the most probable reality of all.
-Thus, Dawkins' argument serves only to affirm-not to deny-the existence of a designer (Creator) if an uncaused reality must be unrestricted, and therefore absolutely simple (as proven above).
+Thus, Dawkins' argument serves only to affirm-not to deny-- the existence of a designer (Creator) if an uncaused reality must be unrestricted, and therefore absolutely simple (as proven above).

 Dawkins' argument reveals another weakness in his philosophical viewpoint - he interprets thinking in a materialistic way.
 This may conform to his biological background, but it ignores the nature of thinking (the apprehension of relationships among diverse objects) and self-consciousness (the relationship of the thinker to himself).
 In a materialistic worldview, one moves from the physical processes of the brain to the definition of thinking - which has the weakness of reducing the nature of thinking to the intrinsic limitations of physical processes.
 However in a philosophical worldview, one derives the definition of thinking from the conditions necessary to produce abstract thought, self-reflectivity, and syntactical language - and even the conditions necessary to grasp unrestricted intelligibility.
-Instead of restricting the nature of thinking to the limits of physical processes (in the brain), this approach considers the nature of thinking in itself.
+Instead of restricting the nature of thinking in itself.
 So long as a dynamic system meets the conditions necessary for thinking, it can be a possible source or cause of it.
-In this view, thinking does not have to come from physical processes, but could come from transphysical processes (e.g. a soul 76) or even from completely immaterial unrestricted processes (i.e. an unrestricted act of thinking - such as God).
+In this view, thinking does not have to come from physical processes (i.e. an unrestricted act of thinking - such as God).